-Because of the absence of a corporate link between TELSF and GRTgaz, the operator of the gas transmission system to which the FSRU would be connected, CRE considers that criterion c) is met.
+The demonstration of the absence of a legal link between TELSF and GRTgaz, the gas transmission system operator in which the FSRU would be set up, is immediate and requires no comment on CRE's part.

+At this stage, CRE considers that criterion c) is met.